apexcodings/earthinversion.github.io/_posts/2020-07-14-visualizing-power-spectral-density-demo-obspy.md

 ---
 title: "How to visualize power spectral density using Obspy [Python]"
 date: 2020-07-10
-tags: [psd, probabilistic power spectral density, obspy]
+tags: [psd, probabilistic power spectral density, temporal plot, spectrogram ppsd, obspy]
-excerpt: "Short demonstration of the ppsd class defined in Obspy"
+excerpt: "Short demonstration of the ppsd class defined in Obspy using 3 days of data for station PB-B075"
 classes:
   - wide
 ---